 In addition, ongoing interactions with peers and faculty members assist students in making personal meaning of their academic experiences.
 A learning community is geared to make a student’s transition from high school to college easier.
 As students experience new freedoms along with new routines and challenges, a learning community helps them get on the right footing and provides ongoing support to make any necessary adjustments through the first year and be successful as they move towards graduation.

-Bellarmine University has five learning communities (brief descriptions below).
-Four are focused around a curricular theme (Brown Leadership, Eureka, Galileo, and Honors) and one (Pioneer Scholars) is extra-curricular in nature and is designed specifically to support first generation students through social networking and peer mentorships.
+Bellarmine University has six learning communities (brief descriptions below).
+Five are focused around a curricular theme (Brown Leadership, Eureka, Galileo, Environmental, and Honors) and one (Pioneer Scholars) is extra-curricular in nature and is designed specifically to support first generation students through social networking and peer mentorships.

 Brown Leadership Community

 The Brown Leadership Community is a two-year program for first and second year students (residential and commuter) that develops and integrates leadership, civic engagement, and critical thinking skills of young men and women by addressing the benefits, responsibilities, and opportunities for leadership and service.
 Students join the Brown Leadership Community as first year students.
 The Brown Leadership Community is open to all majors except those majoring in the health sciences, sciences, and mathematics.
 Social justice is the bedrock upon which the Brown Leadership Community is grounded as exemplified by Bellarmine University’s mission to “develop the intellectual, moral, ethical, and professional competencies for successful living, work, leadership, and service to others.”
 As community members progress through the classes and co-curricular activities, they develop an understanding of these challenges and opportunities, first at the Bellarmine community level, then within the Louisville community, and into the global community.
 Residential students in the Brown Learning Community will live together on two floors of Petrik Hall which is designated as the first year learning community residence hall.
 Brown Leadership Community members cannot belong to any other learning community except the Pioneer Scholars Program (must be a first-generation student – see description below).
-Please click here for more information on the Brown Learning Community and how to apply.
+Learn more on our Brown Learning Community page.

 Eureka Learning Community